SymfonyCasts/netgen-layouts/sfcasts/twig-blocks.md

-# Twig Blocks
+# Adding Twig Blocks to your Dynamic Layout

-Coming soon...

-So we just completely replaced our homepage with a dynamic layout, but that's not really that interesting.
-What I really wanna be able to do is use my existing homepage template and all this good content I've prepared, but then be able to tweak it by adding little bits of dynamic content here and there, or even by rearranging sections to do that in the layout, go down into the bottom to a special block called TWI Block.
-And let's just put that right below the title.
-Notice you can put things in their own zones, or you can put as many blocks as you want inside of a single zone.
-These zones don't really end up being all that important anyways.
-When you click a block on the right side, you're gonna get block options.
-And this one has an important one called Twig Block name, where I'm gonna put body matching the block body I have in my template.
-Now here, let's hit publish and continue editing and then go over to refresh the homepage.
-And holy Toledo, our Static Twig content is inside our dynamic page.
-That's awesome.
-And everything still works.
-Even my fancy live components powered part of my page here.
+So we just *completely* replaced our homepage with a dynamic layout.
+But, that's not really *that* interesting.
+What I *really* want to be able to do is use my *existing* homepage template and all this good content I've prepared... but then be able to *tweak* it by adding little bits of dynamic content here and there... or even by rearranging sections.
+To do that in the layout, under the blocks, at the bottom, add a special one called "Twig Block"... and let's put that right below the title.
+Notice that you can put as many blocks as you want inside of a single zone.
+These zones don't really end up being *all* that important.

+Anyways, when you click a block, on the right side, you'll see that block's options.
+This has an important one called "Twig block name".
+Enter `body` to match the `{% block body %}` that we have in the template.

+Ok, hit "publish and continue editing".. then go over and refresh the homepage.
+Holy content batman!
+Our Twig content now lives *inside* this dynamic page.
+That's awesome!
+And everything *still* works: even the fancy "live component" in the center of the page.

+## Adding More Blocks to your Template

-Okay, so this is cool, but it's still kind of like dynamic content on top and then static content on the bottom
+Okay, so this is cool... but it's still just a bunch of dynamic content on top... then Twig template content on the bottom: can't *really* mix anything into the *middle* of our Twig content..

-<laugh>.

-So to make this more flexible, we can just add more blocks to our template.
-So for example, I'll keep block body there, It doesn't really matter too much.
-And let's add Block Hero around our top part below that, a block called How about latest recipes and block one called Block Subscribe newsletter and Block.
-And finally down here, one called Featured Skills with an end block at the bottom.
-Now, if we just have those blocks, that makes no difference to our app, we're still rendering the body block down here, which includes all of those.
-But we now have a lot of flexibility here.

-Check
+*Unless*... we add more *blocks* to our template.
+For example, keep the `block body`... just so the page keeps working even if we *don't* map a layout, but then add a `block hero` around the top section, then a block called, how about, `latest_recipes`, `endblock`, another called `subscribe_newsletter` and a final one called `featured_skills`.

+If we stopped now, this makes *no* difference to our app: we're still rendering the `body` block down here... which includes all of those.
+But we just gave ourselves a *lot* of new power.

-This out.
-Let's change this body block here to render the hero block.
-And then let's add a couple more.
-Uh, another trick block here.
-Call this latest recipes.
-And by the way, this block labels just for your, just for you for clarity.
-So I could put latest recipes here and you can see that kind of shows up on top.
+Check it out: change the `body` block name to `hero` block.
+And then let's add a few more Twig blocks.
+Call this one `latest_recipes`.
+Oh, by the way, the block "labels" are just for us in the admin: just for for clarity.
+If I put "Latest Recipes" that shows up above the block.
 Totally optional.

-And let's add two more blocks for the two other blocks.
-Subscribe newsletter.
-Yeah, I know I'm using the word blocks to mean two different things.
-And finally, this last one will be called featured skills.
-And then up here, I'm actually going to remove my title block temporarily.
-I don't need that.
-So now I'm running those four blocks.
+Add two more blocks: one that renders `subscribe_newsletter` and finally one for `featured_skills`.
+Then, up here, I'm going to remove the `title` block for now.

+By the way, I'm using the word "block" to mean two different things at once.
+First, the "things" we add to our layout - like a title, Google map, list of items, etc - are called blocks.
+Then, there are Twig blocks in our templates.
+And of course, one of the *types* of blocks we can add is one that renders...
+Twig blocks.
+Don't worry - it doesn't get any weirder than that.

-Let's say publish and continue editing.
-And then go check out the front end.
-Sweet.
-Our page is back, and I know it looks exactly like it did a second ago, but it's now being rendered by layouts.
-Do you see the power?
-We now have the ability to, for example, rearrange stuff.
-So watch, I'll move this subscribe newsletter down to the bottom, hit publish and continue editing Refresh.
-And boom, that static part of our site is now at the bottom of the page.
-Man, that is so cool.
+Anyways, say "Publish and Continue Editing"... then go refresh the frontend.
+And... sweet!
+Our page works.
+I know, it looks exactly like it did a minute ago, but it's now being rendered by layouts... *and* we can rearrange the pieces.

+Watch: I'll move the `subscribe_newsletter` down to the bottom, hit "publish and continue editing", refresh, and... boom!
+That static part of the page magically moved to the bottom.
+That is *cool*.

-Or we could move that back up and we could include like dynamic content if we wanted, like text right in between one of these other blocks.
-Next, let's get even more aggressive and flexible by allowing the top navigation and bottom footer to be optional, but easy to add inside of a layout.
+Or, we could move that back up... then add some dynamic content, like text, in between one of thee other blocks.

+Next, let's get even more aggressive and flexible by allowing the top navigation and bottom footer to be optional, but easy to add, inside the layout.